 All taxes should be paid regionally.

-Considering the big amount of extra money you have to spend for the fine, it is always recommended to follow the deadline strictly.
+Considering the big amount of extra money you have to spend on the fine, it is always recommended to follow the deadline strictly.
 Don’t be late, even for one business day, or it will be calculated as one full month penalty.

-It is not an obligation for all companies to hold a financial audit by public accountant.
-The regional tax office will not put any interest on your company if you always provide complete data or documents during your tax reporting period.
+It is not an obligation for all companies to hold a financial audit by a public accountant.
+The regional tax office will not put any interest in your company if you always provide complete data or documents during your tax reporting period.